Isotuning With Applications To Scale-Free Online Learning: INTRODUCTION

 In online convex optimization~\citep{hazan2016oco}, at each round $t=1, 2, \dots$, the learner selects a point $\ptx_t\in\ptxset\subseteq \Reals^N$ and incurs a loss $\loss_t(\ptx_t)$, with $\loss_t:\ptxset\to\Reals$ convex.
 We also use $\loss_t\in\Reals^N$ as a loss vector, with incurred loss $\innerprod{\ptx_t, \loss_t}$ when considering online linear optimization.
 The objective of the learner is to minimize its cumulative loss over $T$ rounds (with $T$ unknown in advance), and the difference with the cumulative loss incurred by the best constant point $\ptx^*\in\ptxset$ in hindsight is called the regret.
 Consider the following simplified regret bound (\eg online gradient descent, \citet{Zin03}) featuring a time-varying learning rate $\{\rate_t\}_{t\in[T]}$:

 We would like to design a sequence of (adaptive) learning rates $\rate_1, \rate_2, \dots$ without knowledge of the time horizon $T$ and with the $a_t$ discovered sequentially.
 The usual process of the researcher is to first replace the learning rate with a constant one which minimizes the trade-off $\QQ/\rate + \rate \sum_t a_t$, that is, $\rate = \sqrt{\QQ/\sum_t a_t}$ in hindsight.
 The second step is to make it time varying: $\rate_t = \sqrt{\QQ/\sum_{s\leq t} a_s}$.
 The last step is to analyze the regret, which often involves ad-hoc lemmas such as $\sum_t a_t/\sqrt{\sum_{s\leq t} a_s} \leq 2\sqrt{\sum_t a_t}$ (\eg \citet[Lemma 3.5]{auer2002adaptive}, \citet[Lemma 3]{orabona2018solo}, \citet[Lemma 4.8]{pogodin20first}).
-Generalizing the AdaHedge learning rate scheme from \citet{derooij2014follow}, we propose instead to tune the learning rate sequentially so as to \emph{equate} the two terms of the regret: $\QQ/\rate_T = \sum_t \rate_t a_t$.
-We call this method \emph{isotuning}.
-Hence, instead of having to bound terms of the regret in interaction with a time-varying learning rate, we now merely have to bound $2\QQ/\rate_T$, that is, only the last learning rate.
-We give a general theorem that provides a bound that is always within a factor 2 of the bound that uses the constant optimal learning rate for the same observed quantities, independently of the regime of the regret.
+Instead, following the ideas of \citet{bartlett2007adaptive,derooij2014follow}, we tune the learning rate so as to sequentially \emph{equate} the two terms of the regret --- in this particular case, $\QQ/\rate_T = \sum_t \rate_t a_t$.
+Hence, instead of having to bound terms of the regret in interaction with a time-varying learning rate, we now only have to bound $2\QQ/\rate_T$, that is, only the last learning rate.
+It can be shown that this provides a bound that is within a factor 2 of the bound that uses the constant optimal learning rate for the same observed quantities, independently of the regime of the regret.

-In this paper we are particularly interested in designing learning algorithms with the following properties: (i) anytime: the horizon $T$ is unknown, (ii) scale-free: the losses are in $\Reals^N$ for $N\in\Naturals$ are only sequentially revealed, the range of the losses is unknown in advance, the regret bound must scale linearly with the loss range (whether large or very small), (iii) adaptive: the regret bound should feature a main term like $\sqrt{\sum_t \|\loss_t\|^2}$ (instead of $L\sqrt{T}$ with $L=\max_t \|\loss_t\|$) so that a smaller bound can be shown for easy problems and the algorithm converges faster, (iv) fast: we are only interested in algorithms that have $O(N)$ computation complexity per round.
+In this paper we are particularly interested in designing learning algorithms with the following properties: (i) anytime: the horizon $T$ is unknown, (ii) scale-free: the losses are in $\Reals^N$ for $N\in\Naturals$ are only sequentially revealed, the range of the losses is unknown in advance, the regret bound must scale linearly with the maximum loss (whether large or very small) or the loss range (on the simplex), (iii) adaptive: the regret bound should feature a main term like $\sqrt{\sum_t \|\loss_t\|^2}$ (instead of $L\sqrt{T}$ with $L=\max_t \|\loss_t\|$) so that a smaller bound can be shown for easy problems and the algorithm converges faster, (iv) fast: we are only interested in algorithms that have $O(N)$ computation complexity per round.